 Weather and Air Quality

 As a sub-tropical island, Kinmen experiences hot and humid springs, summers, and falls, and a wet and cool winter.
-The island is humid all-year round, particularly in the spring rainy season (from March to May).
+The island is humid all year round, particularly in the spring rainy season (from March to May).
 Rain is abundant during spring, which can affect your ability to scooter and dry your clothes!
 Beware of mold, especially around this time!
 Investing in dehumidifiers, silica gel packets, and other moisture-reducing items can help with mold prevention.
-The winters here, although the temperatures rarely drop below mid-50°F, can feel very cold particularly with the lack of indoor heating.
+Although temperatures rarely drop below mid-50°F, winter can feel very cold due to the excessive wind and lack of indoor heating.
 Do not underestimate the winter here!
 It is recommended to bring a lot of layerable clothing and a winter jacket.
 There is no indoor heating in Kinmen, and apartments can be quite drafty.
 The wind is extremely strong on the island, especially when scootering.
 Many ETAs choose to purchase small space heaters for their apartments.
 Another element to note is Kinmen's fog.
 Foggy season usually starts around February or March and will last through April or May.
-Use caution if traveling during these months--often planes and ferries will be delayed or cancelled completely due to the thick blankets of fog that cover Kinmen.
+Exercise caution if traveling during these months; planes and ferries are often delayed or cancelled due to the thick blankets of fog that cover Kinmen.

 Taiwan generally exhibits low levels of pollution.
 However, with its close proximity to Xiamen, Kinmen can experience days with as high as 150-160 AQI.
 You can choose to wear a face mask, as most locals do, if the pollution gets too high, but these days are rare.